Rate this product

 Flextastic is a small exercise device that allows you to practice kegel exercises in a simpler fashion, knowing deep down that you are actually hitting the targeted muscles and only the targeted muscles.
 The comfort curve design holds securely in place so you do not have to worry about the unit moving, targeting the wrong muscles, or falling out as you exercise.
 Work it into your daily schedule for just minutes per day and enjoy great results.

 The cost of Flex Tastic is $14.95 plus $7.95 shipping.
-The special TV offer allows you to receive a second Flex Tastic by paying the extra shipping fee of $5.95 for a total price of $28.85.
+The special TV offer allows you to receive a second Flex Tastic by paying an extra fee of $5.95 for a total price of $28.85.

 When you are not using it for kegels, you can change its position and use it to target other groups.
 Moving it down to your knees, for example, targets the thigh muscles.
 Pressing it together in front of your chest works the arms and chest muscles.
 Using it with the comfort curves facing the opposite direction strengthens the buttocks.
 You can use it to strengthen your grip too.